Here Are My Thoughts After Watching The Kissing Booth - Up News Info

 70. There’s a pic of ELLE IN HER UNDERWEAR AND PAINT AT PROM??
 That feels like it 100% wouldn’t be allowed.
 Or is it just me?

 72. Oof.
-I really thought Elle would glance at Lee and I rally thought she was going to say it and he’d be like, “Go for it, bestie,” and she’d tell Noah she loved him too.
+I really thought Elle would glance at Lee, and I really thought she was going to say it, and he’d be like, “Go for it, bestie,” and she’d tell Noah she loved him too.

 75. Elle’s little speech is making me tear up.
 As someone who has had a best friend date another best friend…this cuts deep.
 I feel for Lee, but I feel for Elle too.